Next Fight for Conor McGregor: ‘We Are Going To Do It’

 Last month, Poirier defeated McGregor via second-round stoppage at UFC 257 in Abu Dhabi.

-The stunning victory evened the score for the American at 1-1.
-McGregor had previously defeated Poirier via knockout in 2014 in a featherweight contest, but Poirier won the second time around.
+The stunning victory evened the score for the American vs. McGregor at 1-1.
+The Irishman had previously bested Poirier via first-round knockout in 2014 in a featherweight contest, but Poirier scored the knockout in the rematch.

 Now the two fighters seemed poised for an epic trilogy fight.